AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

-and C was pre-discussed at a routine SOC meeting with a member of Policy Development Committee (PDC) and agreed at a series of meetings discussing the Final Agenda on 23rd and 30th January 2022 when PDC also made recommendations on fast!tracking of policy motions.
+and C was pre-discussed at a routine SOC meeting with a member of Policy Development Committee (PDC) and agreed at a series of meetings discussing the Final Agenda on 23rd and 30th January 2022 when PDC also made recommendations on fast-tracking of policy motions.
 The order of these motions is given below.
 These were agreed by SOC on the 6th February 2022.
 The motions proposed in the Final Agenda for this Annual